 If you want to increase your property’s exposure and reach a wide pool of audience, you have to use a variety of marketing channels.
 For instance, advertising digitally is the norm these days, so make sure to use several rental listing platforms and social media sites to advertise your vacant units.

-It also won’t hurt to use other advertising methods like listing in a local newspaper and posting a “for rent” sign within the general vicinity of the rental unit.
+To improve your marketing plan and protect against scams, it won’t hurt to use other advertising methods like listing in a local newspaper and posting a “for rent” sign within the general vicinity of the rental unit.

 7. Forgetting to Include a Call to Action